wp-plugins/stop-comment-form-spam/readme.txt

 1. Download `zip`
 2. Unzip
-3. Upload `flare` directory to your `/wp-content/plugins` directory
+3. Upload `stop-comment-form-spam` directory to your `/wp-content/plugins` directory
 4. Go to your WordPress Dashboard > Appearance > Plugins and enable the plugin

 Thats it.